Most Effective Products

 Keith's Pro Tips

 "Dollar spot is one of those diseases that is easier to prevent rather than fight the disease.
 Cultural practices like applying fertilizers, infrequent watering, and mowing regularly can prevent fungus development.
-If your lawn is severely infected, then your best bet is to use a fungicide."
+If your lawn is severely infected, your best bet is to use a fungicide."

 Dollar Spot Control: How To Get Rid of Dollar Spot

 This page is a general dollar spot control guide.
-Using the products and methods suggested, you will get control of dollar spot.
-Follow this guide and use the recommended products, and we guarantee 100% control of dollar spot.
+Using the products and methods suggested, you will get control of the dollar spot.
+Follow this guide and use the recommended products, and we guarantee 100% control of the dollar spot.

 Identification